Azure/autorest.typescript/test/azuremetadata/generated/Lro/README.md

 const { AutoRestLongRunningOperationTestService } = require("");
 const subscriptionId = process.env["AZURE_SUBSCRIPTION_ID"];

-const creds = new DefaultAzureCredential();
+// Create credentials using the `@azure/identity` package.
-// Pass the credentials from `@azure/identity` to the client constructor.
+// Please note that you can also use credentials from the `@azure/ms-rest-nodeauth` package instead. const creds = new DefaultAzureCredential();
-// Please note that the credentials from `@azure/ms-rest-nodeauth` are supported here as well. const client = new AutoRestLongRunningOperationTestService(creds, subscriptionId);
+const client = new AutoRestLongRunningOperationTestService(creds, subscriptionId);
 const product = {
   tags: { "key1": "testtags" },